lightning/bolts/02-peer-protocol.md

 #### Requirements

+A sending node:
-A node MUST NOT send a `commitment_signed` message which does not include any updates.
-Note that a node MAY send a `commitment_signed` message which only alters the fee, and MAY send a `commitment_signed` message which doesn't change the commitment transaction other than the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).
-A node MUST include 1 `htlc_signature` for every HTLC transaction corresponding to BIP69 lexicographic ordering of the commitment transaction.
+  - MUST NOT send a `commitment_signed` message which does not include any updates.
+    - but MAY send a `commitment_signed` message which only alters the fee,
+    - and MAY send a `commitment_signed` message which doesn't change the commitment transaction aside from the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).
+  - MUST include 1 `htlc_signature` for every HTLC transaction corresponding to BIP69 lexicographic ordering of the commitment transaction.

+A receiving node:
-A receiving node MUST fail the channel if `signature` is not valid for its local commitment transaction once all pending updates are applied.
+  - if `signature` is not valid for its local commitment transaction once all pending updates are applied:
-A receiving node MUST fail the channel if `num_htlcs` is not equal to the number of HTLC outputs in the local commitment transaction once all pending updates are applied.
-A receiving node MUST fail the channel if any `htlc_signature` is not valid for the corresponding HTLC transaction.
+    - MUST fail the channel.
+  - if `num_htlcs` is not equal to the number of HTLC outputs in the local commitment transaction once all pending updates are applied:
+    - MUST fail the channel.
+  - if any `htlc_signature` is not valid for the corresponding HTLC transaction:
+    - MUST fail the channel.

-A receiving node MUST respond with a `revoke_and_ack` message.
+  - MUST respond with a `revoke_and_ack` message.

 #### Rationale

-There's little point offering spam updates; it implies a bug.
+There's little point offering spam updates: it implies a bug.

 The `num_htlcs` field is redundant, but makes the packet length check fully self-contained.

 ### Completing the Transition to the Updated State: `revoke_and_ack`

-Once the recipient of `commitment_signed` checks the signature, it knows that it has a valid new commitment transaction, replies with the commitment preimage for the previous commitment transaction in a `revoke_and_ack` message.
+Once the recipient of `commitment_signed` checks the signature and knows it has a valid new commitment transaction, it replies with the commitment preimage for the previous commitment transaction in a `revoke_and_ack` message.

-This message also implicitly serves as an acknowledgment of receipt of the `commitment_signed`, so it's a logical time for the `commitment_signed` sender to apply to its own commitment, any pending updates it sent before that `commitment_signed`.
+This message also implicitly serves as an acknowledgment of receipt of the `commitment_signed`, so this is a logical time for the `commitment_signed` sender to apply (to its own commitment) any pending updates it sent before that `commitment_signed`.

 The description of key derivation is in [BOLT #3](03-transactions.md#key-derivation).